-Cancers are a broad group of diseases and accordingly have a wide range of causes.
-Each cancer is different according to its biology and pathophysiology.
-All animals and even plants are susceptible to cancers.
+Cancer is defined as a group of diseases that have a wide range of causes.
+Each cancer differs in biology and pathophysiology, but all animals and even plants are susceptible to cancer.

 Cancer at the molecular level

 The body is made up of trillions of living cells.
-These cells grow, divide, and die in an orderly fashion.
-This process is tightly regulated and is controlled by the DNA machinery within the cell.
-In a baby or a child normal cells divide rapidly to allow for growth.
-After the person becomes an adult, most cells divide only to replace worn-out or dying cells or to repair injuries.
+These cells grow, divide, and die in a process that is tightly regulated and controlled by the DNA machinery within the cell.
+During development, normal cells rapidly divide to allow for growth.
+This is in contrast to adulthood, where most cells divide only to replace worn-out or dying cells or to repair injuries.

 When cells of the body at a particular site start to grow out of control, they may become cancerous.
 Cancer cell growth is different from normal cell growth.
 Instead of dying, cancer cells continue to grow and form new, abnormal cells.
 In addition, these cells can also invade other tissues.
 This is a property that normal cells do not possess.

 Cancer cells originate from normal cells when their DNA (deoxyribonucleic acid) or blue prints within the cell nucleus is damaged.
 DNA is in every cell and it directs all the cell’s actions, growth, death, protein synthesis etc. when DNA is damaged in a normal cell the cell either repairs the damage or the cell dies.

 Normally, the body safeguards against cancer via numerous methods, such as: apoptosis or a process by which abnormal cells die on their own accord, helper molecules (some DNA polymerases), possibly senescence or aging, etc.

 In cancer cells, the damaged DNA is not repaired, and the cell does not die.
 Instead it gives rise to more such abnormal cells with abnormal DNA.
 These new cells all have the same defective DNA of the original cancer cell.